On the asymptotics of dimers on tori: Finite-size correction to the torus partition function

 must all be positive.

 \bpf Since all the $\zzE[\ttr\tts]$ are non-negative, we see on the right-hand side of \eqref{e:torus.table} that either all four entries are non-negative, or exactly one is negative while the rest are positive.
-In the case that $E$ is the two-dimensional identity matrix, recalling \eqref{e:bip.pfaffian} shows that (since $Q$ has no real zeroes on the unit torus) either all four $Q_+^{\ttr\tts}$ are positive, or exactly one is negative with the rest positive.
+In the case that $E$ is the two-dimensional identity matrix, recalling \eqref{e:bip.pfaffian} shows that (since $Q$ has no real zeroes on the unit torus)

-Suppose for simplicity that $z_0,w_0\notin\R$, and let \beq \eeq (counting with multiplicity).
+\hypertop{ellhv} For $z,w\in\C$ define the counts \beq \eeq (taken with multiplicity), where for the moment we leave the count undefined in the case that there is a zero exactly on the unit circle.

+Now suppose that $z_0,w_0\notin\R$.
 By the assumption of distinct conjugate nodes, $\ellv(z)$ stays constant as $z$ travels around the unit circle except that it jumps by one when $z$ crosses $z_0$ or $\overline{z}_0$: thus \beq |\ellh(+1)-\ellh(-1)|=|\ellv(+1)-\ellv(-1)|=1. \eeq By the argument principle, $\ellv(z)$ is also the total winding of the closed curve $Q(z,\T)$ around the origin, or equivalently the total change in $(2\pi)^{-1} \arg Q(z,w)$ as $w$ travels around $\T$.
 For $z=\pm1$, the curve is symmetric about the real line, so $\ellv(z)$ is given by twice the change in $(2\pi)^{-1} \arg Q(z,w)$ as $w$ travels halfway around $\T$, from $+1$ counter-clockwise to $-1$.
 Thus